-At first, Eigen et al. \cite{DBLP:conf/nips/EigenPF14} proposed a coarse-to-fine network with two stacked sub-networks, one sub-network predicting the global coarse depth map and the other refining local details.
-Liu et al. \cite{DBLP:conf/cvpr/LiuSL15} used a deep CNN and a continuous conditional random field (CRF) to jointly estimate depth from a single image and further improved depth estimation accuracy.
-In contrast, Laina et al. \cite{DBLP:conf/3dim/LainaRBTN16} suggested an end-to-end encoder-decoder architecture for monocular depth estimation, using a pre-trained ResNet \cite{DBLP:conf/cvpr/HeZRS16} backbone as a feature extractor, and got comparable results to the depth sensor.
-Qi et al. \cite{DBLP:conf/cvpr/QiLLUJ18} trained depth-to-normal and normal-to-depth networks to jointly estimate the depth and the surface normal maps to address the edge-blurring problem.
+Depth sensing from a monocular camera has been an active topic in the research of computer vision and robotics communities for over a decade.
+Eigen~et~al.~\cite{DBLP:conf/nips/EigenPF14} introduced the first CNN-based monocular depth estimation network, which utilizes a coarse-to-fine network with two stacked sub-networks.
+One sub-network predicts the global coarse depth map, and the other refines local details.
+In contrast, Laina~et~al.~\cite{DBLP:conf/3dim/LainaRBTN16} suggested an end-to-end encoder-decoder architecture for monocular depth estimation, using a pre-trained ResNet~\cite{DBLP:conf/cvpr/HeZRS16} backbone as a feature extractor, and got comparable results to the depth sensor.

-Godard et al. \cite{DBLP:conf/cvpr/GodardAB17} proposed an unsupervised training strategy using the left-right consistency of stereo pairs to solve the problem that CNN model training requires a large amount of labeled data.
-In contrast, Zhou et al. \cite{DBLP:conf/cvpr/ZhouBSL17} suggested an unsupervised framework, solving the depth estimation problem as a view synthesis problem by combing the depth model with a pose model.
-Furthermore, Godard et al. \cite{DBLP:conf/iccv/GodardAFB19} suggested a self-supervised strategy by applying auto-masking to the moving object and using novel minimum reprojection loss to improve the accuracy further, making Monodepth2 a monumental baseline model.
+Godard~et~al.~\cite{DBLP:conf/cvpr/GodardAB17} proposed the first unsupervised training strategy, which utilizes the left-right consistency of stereo pairs to address the problem of CNN model training requiring a large amount of labeled data.
+Meanwhile, Zhou~et~al.~\cite{DBLP:conf/cvpr/ZhouBSL17} introduced an unsupervised framework that solves the depth estimation problem as a view synthesis problem by combining the depth model with a pose model.
+Furthermore, Godard~et~al.~\cite{DBLP:conf/iccv/GodardAFB19} suggested a self-supervised strategy by applying auto-masking to moving objects and using novel minimum reprojection loss to improve accuracy further, making Monodepth2 a significant baseline model.

-Most recently, state-of-the-art works significantly improved the accuracy of monocular depth estimation.
-Guizilini et al. \cite{DBLP:journals/pami/RanftlLHSK22} first introduced 3D convolution and used a novel symmetrical packing and unpacking block structure to learn the detail-preserving representations of depth estimation jointly.
-By employing the gated recurrent unit (GRU) and the convex upsampling module from RAFT \cite{DBLP:conf/eccv/TeedD20}, Zhou et al. \cite{DBLP:conf/iccv/ZhouFSX21} constructed a novel recurrent updates network to refine the prediction iteratively and achieved a high-level depth estimation performance.
-In contrast, Miangoleh et al. \cite{DBLP:conf/cvpr/MiangolehDMPA21} suggested a double estimation method to merge low- and high-resolution predictions to achieve better performance both in the background and foreground.
-In the latest research, Yang et al. \cite{DBLP:conf/iccv/Yang0DS021} proposed a transformer-based network with a unified attention gate structure, achieving the best monocular depth estimation accuracy.